About the course

 About the Lead School:

-In 2018 Longwood was awarded national 'Employer of the Year' in the TES awards and was the second school in the country to be awarded with gold status for mental health and wellbeing for pupils and staff.
+In 2018 Longwood was awarded national 'Employer of the Year' in the TES awards, Place2Be Primary Community of 2019 and was the second school in the country to be awarded with gold status for mental health and wellbeing for pupils and staff.
 This is due to our commitment to lifelong wellbeing for pupils and staff.
 Longwood was also awarded 'Outstanding Contribution to Emotional Health and Wellbeing' in 2017 and 2018.
 The leadership and management, together with personal development, behaviour and welfare was graded as outstanding by Ofsted in 2017.

 About the accredited body

 Forest Independent Primary Collegiate, the accredited provider, has written this highly comprehensive and bespoke programme.
 It reflects the exceptional standards in our Harlow schools and our understanding of what makes an excellent teacher.

 We are committed to offering high quality training for local candidates with the aim of securing the beginning of a successful career with NET Academies.
 We also support trainees' careers after completing the programme through excellent CPD opportunities on offer within our school partnership.
 This includes subject knowledge and leadership training, and opportunities to take part in research and to work collaboratively with colleagues in other schools.

 We welcome applications from candidates including those with special educational needs and disabilities.